Up in Smoke: Plot

 Anthony "Man" Stoner, an unemployed, marijuana-smoking drummer, is told to either get a job by sundown or be sent off to military school by his parents.
 Man leaves the house and later becomes stranded on the highway.
 Man is picked up while hitchhiking by the equally enthusiastic stoner Pedro de Pacas, and the two share a large joint, which is revealed to contain Labrador feces after the dog ate Man's supply.
 When Pedro freaks out and seems to have trouble breathing, Man accidentally gives him an extremely powerful dose of LSD.
-The police find their car parked on a traffic median with them in it, discover that they are high and arrest them.
+The police find their car parked on a traffic median with them in it, discover that they are high, and arrest them.
 At trial, the pair are released on a technicality after Man discovers that the judge is drinking vodka.

 In an attempt to procure more marijuana, they visit Pedro's cousin Strawberry, a Vietnam War veteran.
 During the party, a lady snorts a couple of lines of Ajax set up by Man, under the presumption it was cocaine, despite Man trying to warn her.
-They narrowly escape a police raid on Strawberry's house while Strawberry has a flashback and thinks the police are the Viet Cong, but are soon deported to Tijuana, by the INS, along with Pedro's relatives, who actually called the INS on themselves, so they could get a free ride to a wedding in Tijuana.
+They narrowly escape a police raid on Strawberry's house while Strawberry has a flashback and thinks the police are the Viet Cong but are soon deported to Tijuana by the INS along with Pedro's relatives, who actually called the INS on themselves so they could get a free ride to a wedding in Tijuana.

-In order to get back to the United States, they arrange to pick up a vehicle from Pedro's uncle's upholstery shop, but arrive at the wrong address: a marijuana processing plant disguised as an upholstery shop.
+In order to get back to the United States, they arrange to pick up a vehicle from Pedro's uncle's upholstery shop but arrive at the wrong address: a marijuana processing plant disguised as an upholstery shop.
 They end up unknowingly involved in a plot to smuggle a van constructed completely out of "fiberweed" (hardened THC resin derived from marijuana - a play on the word fiberglass) from Mexico to Los Angeles, with an inept police narcotics unit led by the insane and anti-drug Sergeant Stedenko hot on their trail.
 At the Mexican–American border, they almost get arrested, but attention is diverted to a group of nuns (into whose car Man had thrown his joint unintentionally to avoid getting arrested).
 The duo then cross the border into America as Stedenko finds out from his unit that they have apprehended the wrong group.
-Stedenko realizes that Pedro and Man's van is their target, and begin a pursuit; however, one of Stedenko's men shoots out one of their own tires due to incompetence, abruptly ending the chase.
+Stedenko realizes that Pedro and Man's van is their target and begins a pursuit; however, one of Stedenko's men shoots out one of their own tires due to incompetence, abruptly ending the chase.